karamble/dcrstatus/README.md

 ### dcrctlChainArgs

-Type: 'Arguments` *to add on your dcrctl command that queries dcrd rpc
+Type: `Arguments` *to add on your dcrctl command that queries dcrd rpc
 Default: ``

 ### dcrctlWalletArgs